renesas-rcar/whitebox-sdk/README.md

 # What is Whitebox SDK?

-Please refer to the ofiicial webpage:
+Please refer to the official webpage:

 - https://www.renesas.com/software-tool/r-car-s4-whitebox-sdk-integrated-development-platform-connected-services-and-gateway-application